Health Insurance

 You can order the health insurance card online if you have MitID, or you can book an appointment at the Citizen Service centre ('Borgerservice') where you live.

 Approximately 2 weeks after you have registered, your health insurance card will be sent to your Danish address.
-The card will show your name and address, your CPR number and the name and address of your general practitioner (GP).
+The card will show your name and address, your CPR number and the name and address of your family doctor (GP).

-It is advisable always to carry this card with you as it is required whenever you need to see a general practitioner (GP), a dentist or go to hospital.
+It is advisable always to carry this card with you as it is required whenever you need to see your family doctor (GP), a dentist or go to hospital.

 Here you can order a health insurance card ('sundhedskort').
-The card is free of charge the first time you order it or for instance if you or your general practitioner (GP) change address.
+The card is free of charge the first time you order it or for instance if you or your family doctor (GP) changes address.

 Every member of your household will receive a health insurance card of their own.